Josh Bell Player Props: Guardians vs. Braves

 Josh Bell At The Plate

-- He has hit a home run in 10.7% of his games this year, and 2.6% of his chances at the plate.
+- In 10.5% of his games this season, he has hit a long ball, and 2.6% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.